RaySinlao/RaySinlao.github.io/_posts/2015-11-23-es6-arrow-functions.md

 <hr>

-In this example I'm wrapping the returned object in parenthesis
+In this example I'm wrapping the returned object in parenthesis.

 {% highlight javascript %}